JosieMCantu/guessing-game/README.md

     3. Guesses remaining span
     4. Too high/ too low/ you got it

 1. get the DOM elements
 2. Initialize the global state ('let')
     -Random number: n
     -Guesses remaining: 4

 3. Add event listener to the button
     -onclick
         -state decreases remaining guesses ('--')
-        -stores guess in a variable ('someInput.value')
-        -compare guess to the random number ('math.ceil(Math.random() * 20)')
-        -if user guess is greater than inject ('too high') -Update the View
+        -stores the guess in a variable ('someInput.value') -compare guess to the random number ('math.ceil(Math.random() * 20)') -if user guess is greater than inject ('too high') -Update the View